- Both sides of this Steely Dan classic earned outstanding Double Plus (A++) grades for their big, bold, rich, Tubey Magical sound

 - After doing so many shootouts over the years, and hearing the guitars and vocals jumping out of our speakers right into our listening room, we now find the recording a lot more to our liking than we used to

-- If you made the mistake of buying the Speakers Corner reissue from 2000, this is your chance to hear the record with all the energy that this band put into their debut, the kind their Heavy Vinyl took out!
+- If you made the mistake of buying the Speaker Corner reissue from 2000, this is your chance to hear the record with all the energy that this band put into their debut, the kind of energy and presence the remastering engineers took out!

 Dirty Work sounds great here — rich and sweet mids, breathy brass, and lots of texture to the vocals.
 Often this track sounds dull and dubby, but it’s actually just a case of the mix being smoother than most of the other songs on the album.
 If this track sounds smooth, and the other songs sound right, the tonality is correct for the whole side because that’s what the best copies sound like.